 Antique Caned Chairs: A Comeback Story

 What do King Tutankhamen, Marie Antoinette and Florence Knoll have in common?
 A love for caned furniture, of course!
 But you don’t have to be royalty or a design icon to appreciate the delicate yet durable artistry of caned furniture.
 Airy, durable and versatile, we love caned furniture as a lighter alternative to its upholstered counterparts.
 Due to its enduring popularity, caned chairs are plentiful today.
-But many of us shy away from these pieces, particularly if the caning is damaged: it can seem difficult to understand the complex and varied caning processes, as well as finding an expert to turn to for help.
+But many of us shy away from these pieces, particularly if the caning is in need of repair: it can seem difficult to understand the complex and varied caning processes, as well as to know where to find an expert cane repair service.
 But rest assured that caning and cane repair is alive and well at Revitaliste.

-We were recently approached by SKIN Interior Design to revitalize a set of exquisite antique caned chairs for their gorgeous Presidio Heights project (read more here).
-The Louis-style hand caned chairs, purchased by their client while living in Paris, were a great complement to the classic interior architecture of the dining room but the caning was in very rough shape.
+We were recently restored a set of exquisite antique caned chairs for that live in a gorgeous Presidio Heights home.
+The Louis-style hand caned chairs, purchased by our client while living in Paris, were a great complement to the classic interior architecture of the dining room but the caning needed repair.
 We re-caned each chair and stained the new cane to perfectly blend with the patina of the chairs.

 The primary types of caning are hand-caning and machine-caning (also called sheet or pressed caning).
 While the end result of both types are beautiful, the work involved to restore each type is quite different.
 Hand-caning, most common in antiques and higher-end furniture, is an expert, labor-intense process, and is therefore more expensive to repair than machine caning.
 That said, the price is well-worth the quality of the product: a machine-caned piece will last about ten years, while a hand-caned one can last twenty to forty years.